Skip to main content

 This overview of the different modes of action of the product can also serve to illustrate two of the characteristics that set live microbial products like Actinovate apart from more conventional pesticides and need to be taken into consideration:

-• Live microbials need to be able to grow on / colonize the plant for many of their benefits, like competitive exclusion and production of ani-microbial compounds, to manifest.
+• Live microbials need to be able to grow on / colonize the plant for many of their benefits, like competitive exclusion and production of anti-microbial compounds, to manifest.
 Consequently, it is recommended to avoid anything that could negatively impact their viability before or during application, like storage under extreme conditions (hot or freezing).
 During application, tank mixing with products that have bactericidal activity (like peroxide-based products) should be avoided.

 • Most effects from the application of these products will take some time to manifest; by definition, biological pesticides must have a non-toxic mode of action, meaning they do not act by directly killing the pathogen with toxic compounds like most conventional chemicals.
 Colonization to provide protection needs time, and the induction of plant immunity can take more than 48 hours to fully establish.
 This is the basis of why these biofungicides are ‘protective’ and not ‘curative’, in contrast to conventional, ‘toxic’ fungicides.
 Applying biorational products after a full-blown disease outbreak has already occurred will most likely not yield the desired results, as neither the protective organism nor the plant will have the necessary time to respond.